Subscriber login, profile, and subscription management

 DON’T: Follow-up contact — There's no need to call first to ask if we're interested.
 If we want to publish it, we'll contact you within five business days.

-DON’T: Demand a letter to be removed once published — The Seattle Times does not remove content online once it has been published.
-If something needs correcting, please follow-up with the letters editor.
+DON’T: Demand a letter be removed once it is published — The Seattle Times does not remove content online once it has been published.
+If something needs correcting, please follow up with the letters editor.

 How to submit an Op-Ed

-The Seattle Times welcomes submissions of guest commentaries.
-We receive more than a hundred unsolicited Op-Eds every week and have spots for only a few.
+The Seattle Times welcomes submissions of opinion essays.
+We receive dozens of essays a week and publish just one a day.

-To be considered, a submission should have a strong opinion and be no longer than 650 words.
+To be considered, a submission should have a strong opinion and be no longer than about 600 words.

-We give highest priority to local writers writing about local topics.
+We give highest priority to local writers writing about Northwest topics.
+In most cases we will not run Op-Eds from candidates who have filed to run for office.

-We require first-publication rights for print and online to all of our Op-Ed submissions.
-If your Op-Ed has been published elsewhere in print, on a personal blog or on Facebook, we will not be able to use it.
+We require first-publication rights for print and online to all of our submissions.
+If your essay has been published elsewhere in print, we will not be able to use it.

 When we use a freelance article from you, you retain ownership of any copyright to the article and the right to resell it, subject to our right to edit, publish, republish and reproduce the article in publications and reprints of The Seattle Times Company and its subsidiaries and affiliates.
 This includes non-exclusive rights to use the article, in whole or in part, in electronic media, including searchable databases and electronic publications in any form and medium, which may include commercial database services where your work may be individually accessed.